yzane/vscode-markdown-pdf/README.md

 #### `markdown-pdf.outputDirectoryRelativePathFile`
   - If `markdown-pdf.outputDirectoryRelativePathFile` option is set to `true`, the relative path set with [markdown-pdf.outputDirectory](#markdown-pdfoutputDirectory) is interpreted as relative from the file
+  - It can be used to avoid relative paths from folders and workspaces
   - boolean.
 Default: false

 ### Styles options